Near Viadaza, northern Tilea, Winter 2401-2

-A little way behind the mercenary general Micheletto Fortebrachio watched.
-For a brief moment he too wondered if the pikemen could hold.
-If so then he could lead his veteran halberdiers into the flank of the enemy knights.
-Such an action would win them the battle for certain, for as the Prince cut into the rear of the foe from the other flank, he and his own men could hack down both Pavonan lords, the duke and his son, would surely be utterly overwhelmed and perish in the ensuing melee.
+A little way behind, the mercenary general Micheletto Fortebrachio watched.
+For a brief moment he too wondered if the pikemen might hold.
+If so, then he could lead his veteran halberdiers into the enemy knights’ flank.
+Such an action would win them the battle, for if Prince Girenzo cut into foe from the other flank, then both Pavonan lords, the duke and his son, would surely be utterly overwhelmed and perish in the ensuing melee.

-In truth, the fate of the whole of central Tilea hung in the balance.
-If the Lord of Pavona and his heir died here, then Trantio would become the major power.
+In this moment, the fate of the whole of central Tilea hung in the balance.
+If the lord of Pavona and his heir died here, then Trantio would become the major power.
 If the Trantians failed, Pavona was very likely to swallow yet another state in into its growing empire.

-Yet, despite the heroic actions of their commanders and the close proximity of their prince and general, it was at that moment that the last of the Trantian pikemen broke and ran, to be hacked down by the pursuing Pavonan nobility.
+Yet, despite the heroic actions of their commanders and the close proximity of their prince and general, it was at that moment that the last of the Trantian pikemen broke and fled, to be hacked down by the pursuing Pavonan nobility.
 (Game Note: I had a re-rollable 6 or less break test.
 And failed.
 What a difference a pass would have made!
 Still, I am the campaign GM not a player so I don’t actually care who wins.
 The authentically unfolding story is everything to me!)

-Even now Prince Girenzo saw that the battle was not lost for certain.
-While the Compagnia del Sole’s halberdiers held the Pavonan knights, he and his gentlemen could conceivably cut a swathe through the foe, so that he could face Duke Guidobaldo himself.
+Despite this turn of events, Prince Girenzo saw that the battle was still not lost for certain.
+While the Compagnia del Sole’s halberdiers held the Pavonan knights, he and his gentlemen could conceivably cut a swathe through the foe, so that he himself could fight Duke Guidobaldo.
 And as he thought this, he realised it was what he wanted all along – to face his enemy in personal combat and to cut him down with his own sword.

 It was time to order the charge.

-The Duke and his son hit the Compagnia’s halberdiers hard, slaying eight of them, including the wizard Janacci, while Lord Polcario bloodied General Fortebraccio in a personal combat.
+The Duke and his son hit the Compagnia’s halberdiers hard, slaying eight of them, including the wizard Luchino, while Lord Polcario bloodied General Fortebraccio in a personal combat.

 The men of the Compagnia seemed to understand that their reputation and any chance of future success lay upon this combat and stood their ground defiantly.
 Once again, however, the Pavonans were readying themselves to charge against a Trantian regiment’s flank, and the orders were already being shouted to the battered but intact body of halberdiers close by.
 And so they charged, led bravely by their stout champion wielding a bright steel, flamberge bladed bastard sword.

-Prince Girenzo, blood pouring from his ear which had been grazed by a lead-shot, his sword hanging limp from a leather strap tied to his wrist, his own personal standard flying ragged above his head, and his body blistered in a dozen places from the magical heat that cooked his armour, found his voice had abandoned him.
-So, with great haste, yet silently, and with wisps of smoke trailing behind them, he and his last two companions yanked their reins to turn their horses about and fled from the field in the direction of Trantio city.
+Prince Girenzo, blood pouring from his ear which had been grazed by lead-shot, his sword hanging limp from a leather strap tied to his wrist, his own personal standard flying ragged above his head, and his body blistered in a dozen places from the magical heat that cooked his armour, found his voice had abandoned him.
+So, silently, but with great haste, with wisps of smoke trailing behind them, he and his last companions yanked their reins, turned their horses about and fled from the field in the direction of Trantio city.

-For him at least, this battle was over.
-His army was destroyed, and his mercenaries in the process of being so.
+For him at least, the battle was over.
+His army was destroyed, and his mercenaries were surely in the process of being so.
 His city, however, still survived.
-There he had a standing garrison force, and even some artillery pieces too heavy to be brought to this battle.
+There he had a garrison force, and even some artillery pieces too heavy to be brought to this battle.
 He did not intend also to lose his home to the Duke of Pavona, and it was with this stubborn aim in mind, rather than anguish or fear, despite the pains wracking him, that he rode hard and fast away from the battlefield.
 He had work to do.

 The two pistoliers managed to shoot one of the crossbowmen, but the foe lost no time reforming to face them and bring their strength to bear.

-With the merest of glances at each other, as if to ask: “Are you still willing?” they spurred their mounts and rushed on to join the looting.
+With the merest of glances at each other, as if to ask: “Have you anything left?” they spurred their mounts and rushed on to join the looting.